rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Additionally, we have historic hindsight into the bad fruits from even the most agreeable forms of rational Arminianism.
-In particular the risks of deism (which is simply a logical conclusion of semi-Pelagianism more generally) -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.
+In particular the risks of deism (which is simply a logical conclusion of semi-Pelagianism more generally) -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.